johanngb/ruv-useR2018/session2/Differential_Expression_with_RUV4/README.md

 ------------------------------------------

 Finally, for each of the unadjusted and RUV4-adjusted data sets, we look at the number of overlapping differentially expressed genes (DEGs) between the two data sets A and B.
-First, we define DEGs as genes with adjusted p-value &lt; 0.05 and |logFC| &gt; 1 in data sets A and B which are unadjusted, RUV4-adjusted with K = 23, and RUV-4 adjusted with different values of K. In the next step, we look at the overlapping genes.
+First, we define DEGs as genes with adjusted p-value &lt; 0.05 and |logFC| &gt; 1 in data sets A and B which are unadjusted, RUV4-adjusted with K = 23, and RUV-4 adjusted with different values of K. Then we look at the overlapping genes in each data set.

 ### DEGs in the unadjusted data sets